-The CSB Chevron Regulatory Report provides a detailed discussion of the advantages of implementing a safety case regulatory regime compared to the PSM standard in its current form.
-The safety case regulatory regime is an adaptable regulatory approach that is used by many countries throughout the world and provides the regulator with the tools needed to drive continuous improvement among facilities and to ensure that duty holders are identifying and controlling hazards and reducing risks to ALARP.
-The federal and state of Washington PSM standards, on the other hand, are more reactive in nature and contain activity-based requirements that do not focus on specific risk reduction; rather, the mere completion of the activities satisfies the requirements.
+The CSB Chevron Regulatory Report provides a detailed discussion of the advantages of adding robust goal-setting regulatory attributes to make the PSM standard more effective in preventing major accidents.
+Many countries throughout the world implement a goal-setting regulatory approach, which provides the regulator with the tools needed to drive continuous improvement among facilities and to ensure that duty holders are identifying and controlling hazards and reducing risks to ALARP.
+The existing federal and state of Washington PSM standards, on the other hand, are more reactive in nature and contain activity-based requirements that do not focus on specific risk reduction; rather, the mere completion of the activities satisfies the requirements.

-Highlighting the reactive nature of the Washington PSM standard, following the Tesoro incident, DOSH initially cited Tesoro for 39 willful violations and five serious violations related to the incident, with a total proposed fine of \$2.39 million.213 Four of the citations were issued to Tesoro for failing to follow recognized and generally accepted good engineering practice (RAGAGEP) for mechanical integrity under WAC 296-67-(4)(b) "such as those published by the American Petroleum Institute."214 No RAGAGEPs were specified in the citations.
+Highlighting the reactive nature of the Washington PSM standard, following the Tesoro incident, DOSH initially cited Tesoro for 39 willful violations and five serious violations related to the incident, with a total proposed fine of \$2.39 million.
+Four of the citations were issued to Tesoro for failing to follow recognized and generally accepted good engineering practice (RAGAGEP) for mechanical integrity under WAC 296-67-(4)(b) "such as those published by the American Petroleum Institute."
+No RAGAGEPs were specified in the citations.
 RAGAGEPs are technologically focused, with no emphasis on organizational issues, human factors, or culture-based measures.
-OSHA developed the mechanical integrity, and that the inspections and tests are performed in accordance with appropriate codes and standards."215 However, as in this case, OSHA mainly enforces RAGAGEP reactively.
+OSHA developed the mechanical integrity RAGAGEP requirement to "make sure that process equipment is inspected and tested properly, and that the inspections and tests are performed in accordance with appropriate codes and standards."
+However, as in this case, OSHA mainly enforces RAGAGEP reactively.
 Here, DOSH used unspecified b.
 Documenting inspections and tests - 24 instances identified in which the employer did not document testing of emergency field devices or where the record did not identify what testing procedure was used.